htshah/housing-society-react/README.md

 This is the front-end for housing-society project.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## [Demo](https://housing-society404.netlify.com/)
+**Note:** Optimized only for mobile.
+May not render correctly on large screens

 Admin login details:
 ```